mxzheng/mxzheng.github.io/_pages/about.md

 <span style="color: red"> If you are interested in applying to the Ph.D. program (open for graduates/senior undergrads) in my group, please send your CV and transcript to me. </span>

 ## Research Interest
+- Trustworthy Learning
 - Robust and Efficient Data Science
-- Trustworthy Learning
+- AI Data Privacy Protection

 ## News
+- 07/ 2024: SSL-Cleanse is accepted by ECCV 2024.
+- 06/ 2024, I am happy to co-organize DAC Early Career Workshop.
+- 05/2024: OFHE is accepted by ISLPED 2024.
 - 05 / 2024: CR-UTP is accepted by ACL Findings 2024.
 - 05/2024,  I am honored to receive travel support to participate in the 2024 NSF SaTC Workshop in Chicago, IL.
 Thanks to the NSF and the organizing team!
 - 03 / 2024: TrojFSP is accepted by NAACL 2024.
-- 02 / 2024: Happy to join UCF as an assistent professor in CS department!
+- 02 / 2024: Happy to join UCF as an assistant professor in CS department!
 - 12 / 2023: Passed Thesis Defense!
 - 09 / 2023: TrojLLM is accepted by NeurIPS 2023.
 - 04 / 2023: I am selected as DAC Young Fellow 2023.